 - Measuring – It’s very common to create a strategy you think will work, set your time for posting, and then just leave it be month-after-month regardless of performance.
 Look at your past posts: Do you get more engagement in the mornings?
 Are Tuesdays a slow day?
 Does no one seem to engage in a specific type of post regardless of the time?
 These are all questions you should be asking yourself, so you can continue to make changes and improve your profile.

-Pete Zimmermann, SEO Whiz
+Pete Zimmermann, Social Media + SEO Aficionado

 Facebook enhances millions of people’s personal and professional networks.
 Make sure your business seamlessly weaves itself into your target market’s feed.
 For help driving your digital and social presence or for more information on Facebook business pages, contact Sikich’s Marketing and Design team.